geaxgx/depthai_handface/README.md

 # Face and hand tracking with DepthAI

 Running Google Mediapipe Face Mesh and Hand Tracking models on [Luxonis DepthAI](https://docs.luxonis.com/projects/hardware/en/latest/) hardware (OAK-D, OAK-D lite, OAK-1,...).
+The tracking is limited to one face and two hands.
 The hand tracking is optionnal and can be disabled by setting the argument `nb_hands` to 0.
 <br>
-**WIP**

 <p align="center"><img src="media/yoga_eye_600_opt.gif" alt="Demo" /></p>